CCheng00/310-Assignment-3/README.md

       - finds named entities in user input so they aren't considered for keywords (for example ("Dead Sea") will be recognized as an             entity and therefore the 'Dead' keyword won't be called)
       - https://imgur.com/a/oUKLFUR <- Can be seen here, Therapist Jen respects no keyword even though "dead" is normally a keyword for suicidal, as "Dead Sea" is recognized as a named entity
   - Synonym finding
-      - uses the openNLP database to find synonyms for our keywords (rather than an assortment of hand picked keywords, we used a               database to find a broader amount)
+      - uses the wordnet database and natural languate toolkit to find synonyms for our keywords (rather than an assortment of hand picked keywords, we used the database to find a broader amount)
       - https://imgur.com/a/pITdkM2 <- Can be seen here, 'void' was previously not a keyword in the older version, it has been added using a synoynym finding algorithm and 'NLP'
   - Porter Stemmer
     - Removes endings to words, generifiying them, for example, 'lacking' will be generified to 'lack' for the purpose of gathering keywords